StackVista/stackstate-docs/stackpacks/integrations/new-aws.md

 ```

 For details on authentication via the AWS CLI, see [using an IAM role in the AWS CLI \(docs.aws.amazon.com\)](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-role.html).

+#### AWS IAM Policies for install and uninstall

+The following AWS policies can be downloaded during the installation of AWS StackPack in your StackState instance:

+* `StackStateIntegrationPolicyInstall.json` - used for the full installation that deploys all CloudFormation Stacks.
+* `StackStateIntegrationPolicyTopoCronInstall.json` - used for the minimal install that only deploys the `stackstate-topo-cron` CloudFormation Stack.
+* `StackStateIntegrationPolicyTopoCronMinimal.json` - a minimal set of policies as the S3 bucket and the role are provided by user.
+* `StackStateIntegrationPolicyUninstall.json` - used to uninstall a full installation.
+* `StackStateIntegrationPolicyTopoCronUninstall.json` - used to uninstall a minimal installation.

 ### Status